2025–26 FC Noah season

-The 2025–26 season is FC Noah's 8th season in Armenian Premier League.
+The 2025–26 season was FC Noah's 8th season in Armenian Premier League.

 Season events

 On 3 June, Noah announced that they had extended their contract with Gustavo Sangaré for another two-years with an option for a third.

 On 7 June, Noah announced that they had extended their contract with Guðmundur Þórarinsson for another season.

 On 10 June, Noah announced that they had extended their contracts with Ognjen Čančarević, Hovhannes Hambardzumyan and Artak Dashyan.

 On 14 June, Noah announced that Rui Mota had left his role as Head Coach, with Sandro Perković being appointed as the clubs new Head Coach later the same day.

 On 28 June, Noah announced the signing of Takuto Oshima from Universitatea Craiova, on a contract until the summer of 2028.

 On 29 June, Noah announced the signing of Alen Grgić from Slaven Belupo, on a contract until the summer of 2027.

 On 30 June, Noah announced that they had extended their contract with Imran Oulad Omar until the summer of 2027.

 On 1 July, Noah announced the signing of David Sualehe from Olimpija Ljubljana.

 On 3 July, Noah announced the signing of Aram Khamoyan from BKMA Yerevan, Hovhannes Harutyunyan from Sochi to a two-year contract and Eric Boakye from Aris Limassol to a three-year contract.

 On 4 July, Noah announced the signing of Marin Jakoliš to a two-year contract, having left Macarthur FC at the end of the previous season.

 On 7 July, Noah announced that Hélder Ferreira had extended his contract with the club until the summer of 2027, with an option for an additional year.

 On 31 July, Noah announced the signing of Nardin Mulahusejnović from Zrinjski Mostar, to a three-year contract.

 On 3 September, Noah announced the loan signing of Timothy Fayulu from Sion until the end of the season, and the signing of Nathanaël Saintini on a permanent deal from Sion to a two-year contract with the option of an additional year.

 On 11 September, Noah announced the signing of Albert Gareginyan from Shirak, to their academy.

+On 22 December, Noah announced that Artak Dashyan had left the club.

+On 13 January, Noah announced that Ognjen Čančarević had left the club.

+On 17 January, Noah announced the signing of Misak Hakobyan on loan from Ararat-Armenia until the end of the year.

+On 17 February, Slaven Belupo announced the signing of Alen Grgić from Noah.

+On 20 February, Noah announced the signing of Valentin Costache from UTA Arad.

+On 1 March, Noah announced the signing of Rob Nizet from Gaziantep.